elunna/hackem/hackem_changelog.md

 - [x] Removed the Quest turn limit
 - [x] Deliberate level teleporter activation ignores magic resistance (3.7)
 - [x] Attempting to open "." acts as an alias for #loot
+- [x] Show the last turn the player prayed in the ^X screen
 - [x] /> < to auto-travel to stairs (from Unnethack)
 - [x] Control+Direction now kicks in that direction.
 - [x] Realtime display option is now available (thanks K2!)